Buffer Tanks For Heat Pumps: Optimizing efficiency and performance of heat pump systems

 When should I use a buffer tank in a heating system?

-• A buffer tank can also be used with ground source heat pumps or a solar thermal system (normally a solar PV system).
+- A buffer tank can also be used with a ground source heat pump or a solar thermal system (normally a solar PV system).

 How do you size a buffer tank for a heat pump?